ManideepDs/Phase1BlackJack/README.md

 2) Press 'H' or 'h' to use hit function,
 3) Press 'S' or 's' to use stand function,
 4) Press '+' to add next card value to current total after hit or '-' to subtract next card value to current total after hit.
+5) Press 'P' or 'p' to play next game and 'Q' or 'q' to quit playing after every game gets over